 Through the development of standards and best practice guidance, the Group leads on the maintenance and improvement of patient experience and safety within research, and supports the Workforce Development strategic objectives.
 The Group also provides a forum where nursing staff and practitioners from various CRFs come together to share ideas and expertise.

-Quality Assurance Theme Group
+Quality Assurance Work Package Group

 Group Chair: James Gibson, Edinburgh CRF